alandmoore/KiLauncher/README.rst

 The kilauncher.yaml file is an example configuration file, and is well commented to show how shortcuts can be configured.
 Basically, you can give it directories full of .desktop files, individual .desktop files, or explicit name/comment/icon/command values to define launchers for each tab.

 If a config file is not specified on the command line, kilauncher will use ~/.kilauncher.yaml.
-If that doesn't exist, it will use /etc/kilauncher.yaml.
-If neither location exists and a file isn't specified, the program will just print an error to stdout and exit.
+If that doesn't exist, it will check /etc/kilauncher.yaml and then /etc/kilauncher/kilauncher.yaml.
+If none of those locations exist and a file isn't specified, the program will just print an error to stderr and exit.

 At minimum, a configuration file needs to contain: